apache/fluo-website/_recipes-1-2/tools/table-optimization.md

 ## Table optimization registry

 Recipes register themself by calling [TableOptimizations.registerOptimization()][1].
-Anyone can use this mechanism, its not limited to use by exisitng recipes.
+Anyone can use this mechanism, its not limited to use by existing recipes.

 [1]: {{ page.javadoc_core }}/org/apache/fluo/recipes/core/common/TableOptimizations.html
 [2]: {{ page.javadoc_accumulo }}/org/apache/fluo/recipes/accumulo/ops/TableOperations.html